Den Watts: Controversial return

-However, after 14 years presumed dead, executive-producer Louise Berridge made the highly controversial decision to reintroduce the character to the series and reunite him with his daughter Sharon, played by Letitia Dean.
+However, after 14 years presumed dead, executive-producer Louise Berridge made the highly controversial decision to reintroduce the character to the series and reunite him with his adopted daughter Sharon, played by Letitia Dean.
 Grantham has alleged that the producers of EastEnders asked him to reprise the role many times since 1991, but he turned each offer down as he was unhappy with the returning storylines.
 Subsequent offers between 1995 and 2001 were also rejected because Den's screen family were no longer in the show and Grantham felt that a return at this time would have been little more than a publicity stunt.
-However, he accepted Berridge's offer to return in 2003, as he approved of the storyline, and because Den had family ties within the cast – his adoptive daughter Sharon had returned after six years away, his other daughter Vicki was due to return, and Dennis Rickman (Nigel Harman), the son Den did not know about, was also due to join.
+However, he accepted Berridge's offer to return in 2003, as he approved of the storyline, and because Den had family ties within the cast – his adopted daughter Sharon had returned after six years away, his other daughter Vicki was due to return, and Dennis Rickman (Nigel Harman), the son Den did not know about, was also due to join.

 The reintroduction of Den was part of a plan by scriptwriters to fight back against the continued success of ITV's long-running soap, Coronation Street.
 The character made his "dramatic return" in an episode that aired on 29 September 2003.
 On-screen, Den walked into Sharon's nightclub, Angie's Den, and greeted his stunned daughter with the words "Hello, princess."
 More than 16 million viewers watched his long-awaited homecoming, attracting 62% of the viewing public; it has been voted as the favourite TV soap comeback in an AOL online poll of over 23,000 viewers, taking over a third of the vote (37%).

 Despite claims from the British press that the plot was unrealistic and that it questioned the show's credibility, Den's return sparked a huge increase in ratings for the last few months of 2003.
 After a successful Christmas storyline, Grantham took a short break from the show after securing a lengthy contract.
 However, a severe press backlash followed after actor Grantham was outed in an internet sex scandal in May 2004, which coincided with a swift decline in EastEnders ratings.
 Grantham was subsequently suspended for two months and his character departed on 30 August, before returning on the episode broadcast on 11 November. the character was later killed off in a high-profile storyline, which saw his body buried in the cellar of The Queen Vic.